Update methods¶

 is desired, and you can (and maybe have to) override the branch to use by

-The value of this annotation will define the Git branch to use, for example the
+This value will define the Git branch to use, for example the

 following would use GitHub's default main branch: